Symptoms and treatment of antenatal depression

 Luckily, medication can help you arrive at a place where you can develop strategies to get on top of depression.
 Trying to engage in these therapies with severe depression is likely to be too difficult, as severe depression can be so debilitating.
 Thus, medication is recommended as the first step, followed by psychological treatments, to the road to recovery.

 Electroconvulsive therapy (ECT)

 This type of treatment is only used in pregnancy for the treatment of severe depression when other treatments are not having any effect and the risk of not treating symptoms (such as suicidal thoughts) outweighs the risk of the treatment itself.

 As this is a specialist treatment, it can only be prescribed by a perinatal psychiatrist who generally performs the treatment alongside your obstetrician and a specialist obstetric anesthetist.

 Feeling low and unlike yourself during pregnancy is completely normal.
 However, you don’t have to remain in this fog; treatment is readily available.
-Reach out to your friends and family for support and then your GP to get your treatment plan on track.
+Reach out to your friends and family for support and then to your GP to get your treatment plan on track.
 Getting back to yourself is the ultimate goal and taking the first step is the biggest accomplishment.